Indoor climate & air quality

 Our clients

-(Enclosed) parking garages are found worldwide.
+Enclosed parking garages are found worldwide.
 Urban densification increasingly leads to large parking facilities concentrated in single buildings or located underground, making them enclosed by design.
 As urbanization increases, so does the need for detailed parking garage analysis.

 We perform CFD studies for a wide range of clients.
-Many of our clients do not have the specialized expertise or computational resources required to conduct advanced CFD analyses.
+Many of our clients do not have the specialized expertise or computational resources required to conduct advanced CFD simulations.
 We therefore support engineering firms involved in building design, HVAC system design, and fire safety engineering.

 Our Services